Firth of Forth: History

+In 2008, a controversial bid to allow oil transfer between ships in the firth was refused by Forth Ports.
+SPT Marine Services had asked permission to transfer 7.8 million tonnes of crude oil per year between tankers, but the proposals were met with determined opposition from conservation groups.
+In November 2008, construction of the Clackmannanshire Bridge was completed and it opened to traffic.

+In 2011, construction of the Queensferry Crossing began and the bridge was formally opened on 4 September 2017.

+Ecology

 The firth is important for nature conservation and is a Site of Special Scientific Interest.
 The Firth of Forth Islands SPA (Special Protection Area) is home to more than 90,000 breeding seabirds every year.
 There is a bird observatory on the Isle of May.
-A series of sand and gravel banks in the approaches to the firth have since 2014 been designated as a Nature Conservation Marine Protected Area under the name Firth of Forth Banks Complex.
+Since 2014, a series of sand and gravel banks in the approaches to the firth have been designated as a Nature Conservation Marine Protected Area under the name Firth of Forth Banks Complex.

-The youngest person to swim across the Firth of Forth was 13-year-old Joseph Feeney, who accomplished the feat in 1933.

-In 2008, a controversial bid to allow oil transfer between ships in the firth was refused by Forth Ports.
-SPT Marine Services had asked permission to transfer 7.8 million tonnes of crude oil per year between tankers, but the proposals were met with determined opposition from conservation groups.
+The Forth was historically home to a large native population of European oysters.
+However, by the 1900s, these had been fished to extinction in the Forth.
+A project to introduce some 30,000 oysters back in the forth has been successful at re-establishing the population in the 21st century.